-We recognized asset impairment charges as a result of management's decision to discontinue or reposition certain brands.
-See Note 3 to our condensed consolidated financial statements for further information.
+We recognized asset impairment charges as a result of management's decision to reposition or discontinue certain brands.
+We also recognized adjustments to the charges recorded in the prior year related to the sale of a non-strategic brand.
+See Notes 1 and 4 to our condensed consolidated financial statements for further information.